raganwald/raganwald.github.com/_posts/2018-08-01-eight-queens.md

 [mg]: https://en.wikipedia.org/wiki/Martin_Gardner

-One day we had a field trip to the University of Toronto's High-Speed Job Stream, located in the [Sanford Fleming Building][^sfb].
+One day we had a field trip to the University of Toronto's High-Speed Job Stream, located in the Sanford Fleming Building[^sfb].
 This was a big room that had a line printer on one side of it, a punch card reader on the other, and lots and lots of stations for punching your own cards.

-[^sfb]: There's a nice history of the Sanford Fleming Building on [Skulepedia](http://skulepedia.ca/wiki/Sandford_Fleming_Building), including an account of an infamous fire that engulfed the building in the Spring of 1977.
+[^sfb]: There's a nice history of the Sanford Fleming Building on [Skulepedia](http://skulepedia.ca/wiki/Sandford_Fleming_Building), including an account of the infamous fire that engulfed the building in the Spring of 1977.

 ---